acl-org/reviewer-paper-matching/README.md

 # Credits

-This code was written/designed by Graham Neubig, John Wieting, Arya McCarthy, and Amanda Stent.
+This code was written/designed by Graham Neubig, John Wieting, Arya McCarthy, Amanda Stent, Natalie Schluter, and Trevor Cohn.